Picture of the Slightly dusty dual layer DVD disc, showing the gold data side

 The DVD is Not Always Faulty

-The Skipping DVD Could be Damaged, Yes
+The Skipping DVD Could Have Scratches

-The DVD Player Could be Broken
+The DVD Player Could be Defective

 Player and DVD Disc Incompatibilities Cause DVD Skipping and Freezing